libgit2/objective-git/README.md

 1. Add a new "Copy Files" build phase, set the destination to "Frameworks" and add `ObjectiveGit.framework` to that.
 This will package the framework with your application as an embedded private framework.
+1. Set the “Header Search Paths” (`HEADER_SEARCH_PATHS`) build setting to the correct path for the libgit2 headers in your project.
+For example, if you added the submodule to your project as `External/ObjectiveGit`, you would set this build setting to `External/ObjectiveGit/External/libgit2/include`.
+   If you see build errors saying that `git2/filter.h` cannot be found, then double-check that you set this setting correctly.
 1. Don't forget to `#import <ObjectiveGit/ObjectiveGit.h>` as you would with any other framework.